trevoryao/CamTrack/README.md

 # CamTrack

-> Ball in, ball out
+> Sophisticated Mechanical Object Tracking

 ## Introduction

-Being the huge soccer fans that we are, we decided to try and improve the footage that we watch on a daily basis.
-We decided to create a tool that could automatically track a ball on a soccer field.
+Inspired by the manual operation of cameras on football pitches, our team set out with a goal to modernize the camera operation through singular object tracking for instant replays and multiple object tracking for the regular field of play.

 ## Details

-We used a raspberry pi camera and open cv to detect the ball.
-We used Serial reading and writing to communicate between our python code and the raspberry pi motor.
-The motor then turns in response and rotates the camera if needed.
-Thus, we have a camera that will automatically stop when the ball is in view which is useful.
+During initial prototyping, out team used a PiCam and a self built platform stand to detect objects with the aid of the OpenCV API.
+The Raspberry Pi and Arduino motors coordinate movement through Serial Read/Writing to follow the object.
+Three motors are used to give the camera a full field of vision and rotation.

-## Applications
+## Future Applications

-Another area that our project could be implemented in is security and the tracking of specific objects/people.
+Other possible applications include home security in tracking specific targeted people.

 ## Future Plans

-We want to incorporate multiple cameras and automatic switching between cameras based on which camera gives the best view of the ball/object.
+After the initial rapid prototyping phase, the next phase is incorporating multiple cameras connected wirelessly to a central server, where machine learning will be used to display the best view.

 ## Built With
-- python
+- Python
 - OpenCV
 - Raspberry Pi
 - Arduino